Effectiveness of Contact Tracing on Networks with Cliques

-Numerous studies have demonstrated that to model the efficacy of pharmaceutical and non-pharmaceutical interventions in the context of an epidemic, it is essential to consider the network structure and various health behaviors of the population in which the disease is spreading \cite{rizi2022epidemic, hiraoka2022herd}.
-Societies are interconnected in distinct ways, implying that a strategy that works well in one place may not be effective in another.
-Therefore, it is crucial to carefully assess the effectiveness of interventions, considering the impact of social interactions on the spread of the targeted disease.
+Social networks, known for their complex, dense local structures, significantly differ from tree-like topologies, especially in disease-spreading scenarios \cite{osullivan_mathematical_2015}.
+This complexity is due to high clustering in social units like families and workplaces \cite{luce1949method, feld1981focused, karrer2010random, bokanyi2022anatomy}, leading to the need for novel tools to understand cliques' effects on spreading processes \cite{karrer2010random, keating2022multitype}.
+We aim to investigate the sole effect of social groups on contact tracing, ignoring other salient social network features such as degree heterogeneity or homophily \cite{rizi2022epidemic, hiraoka2022herd}.

-Here, we want to investigate the sole effect of social groups on contact tracing.
-In studying epidemic processes, cliques are the most straightforward choice to represent social groups in contact networks.
-In social networks, $c$-cliques are complete subgraphs representing a group of $c$ people who are all connected and, thus, can directly infect each other \cite{salkind2008encyclopedia, luce1949method}.
-Clique structure breaks the tree-like assumption, which aligns with empirical findings on social networks \cite{karrer2010random}.
+In studying epidemic processes on networks, cliques are idealized representations of social groups within contact networks.
+Each social group is represented as a complete graph, where every member is connected to every other member, illustrating the all-to-all connection pattern within these groups.
+Panel (a) and (b) in Fig.~\ref{fig:clique_networks} depict a focal node that belongs to two 4-cliques and three 3-cliques, respectively.
+In social networks, $c$-cliques are complete subgraphs representing a group of $c$ people who are all connected and, thus, can potentially infect each other \cite{salkind2008encyclopedia, luce1949method}.

+To investigate the sole impact of group structure, we compare network results in which nodes possess an equal number of connections but belong to groups of different sizes.
+In our model, we analyze homogeneous networks where all nodes have the same number of links and the same level of network clustering.
+We then compare different homogeneous networks, where only the amount of clustering varies between networks.
+This will allow us to isolate the impact of contact tracing on spreading disease in the presence of cliques.
+In practice, this is made possible using clique-based network generation methods \cite{osullivan_mathematical_2015, miller2009percolation, PhysRevE.68.026121, kiss2008comment, PhysRevE.82.036115, keating2022multitype}.